 - For UK statistical purposes, farms are also grouped into size categories based on their total Standard Labour Requirement (SLR).
 The total SLR for each farm business is calculated by multiplying its crop areas and livestock numbers by the associated SLR coefficients and then summing the results for all enterprises on the farm.
 This is then divided by 1900 to determine the number of standard labour requirements for the farm (i.e. 1 SLR is equivalent to 1900 hours).

-- The ‘Statistical Review of Northern Ireland Agriculture, 2018’, due to be issued on 28 March 2019 will contain details of the output, input and income estimates for 2018, as well as information on livestock numbers, crop areas and yields, farm structure, employment and farm business performance.
+- The ‘Statistical Review of Northern Ireland Agriculture, 2019’, due to be issued on the DAERA website on 26 March 2020, will contain details of the output, input and income estimates for 2019, as well as information on livestock numbers, crop areas and yields, farm structure, employment and farm business performance.